 Over-cot changing tray: this sits atop your cot, and provides a useful space on which to change and dress your baby.
 Being at waist height, a cot-top changing tray can ease the strain on your back.
 Not only that, but it can be stowed away underneath the cot – making it a great option if space is tight.

 All of our sleep furniture:

 When it comes to choosing sleep furniture, you can rely on us to give you advice that’s informed and impartial.
 As parents ourselves, we have an interest that’s personal, as well as professional.
 We’ve researched the options, weighed up the pros and cons, and pondered how best to spend our budgets.
 If you’d like us to help you do the same, we’d love to share our wisdom.
-Simply pop into one of our stores , and let us know how we can assist.
+Simply pop into our store or contact our customer services and let us know how we can assist.